Jersey Shore Events Calendar | NJ Southern Shore

 Winterfest By The Sea:

 15. Ocean City.
-The Chamber of Commerce presents their Third Annual Winterfest By The Sea Holiday Shopping Extravaganza.
 The event takes place inside the Civic Center.
 Craft vendors, food vendors and strolling Santa will be present.
-Shopping hours are 9am to 5pm. www.oceancityvacation.com
+Shopping hours are 9am to 3pm. www.oceancityvacation.com

 Spirit Brands Island Championship & Dance Nationals: